MeltedMindz/BaseMint/README.md

 Using the platform’s **boilerplate template**, artists can easily create generative art by modifying the included JavaScript libraries.
 Once ready, they can upload their finalized scripts to the platform.

 ### 3. Deploy Your Art
 After uploading the script, artists can deploy a smart contract (proxy) on Base Layer 2.
-The smart contract will store the Arweave reference to the script, allowing collectors to mint unique artworks generated on the blockchain.
+The smart contract will store the onchain reference to the script, allowing collectors to mint unique artworks generated on the blockchain.

 ### 4. Mint and Collect
 Collectors can mint NFTs directly from the deployed contracts.
 Each mint generates a unique piece of generative art using the artist's script, and the platform collects a small commission from primary sales.